 Relationships: Serious Relationships

 What began as a curated network in Germany has now expanded into an international endeavor to raise the bar for singles everywhere.
 Today, thousands of professionals have found love thanks to the intelligent matchmaking resources of Elite Singles.

 Last of all, Zoosk launched back in 2007 to create a worldwide dating network.
 The real-time chat features and coin-based subscription plans encourage over 35 million members to interact with one another on a daily basis.
-The dating site may not be new anymore, but it is still very active with 3 million messages sent on the site every day.
+The dating site may not be new anymore, but it is still very active with 3 million messages sent on the website and app every day.

-When you join Zoosk, you have access to date prospects in over 80 countries.
+When you join Zoosk, you have access to date prospects in over 80 countries, and you can send instant messages, likes, or virtual gifts to catch someone’s attention.
 Whether you’re seeking a relationship or just want to chat, Zoosk is a fantastic place to get started.

 At DatingAdvice.com, we pride ourselves on keeping up with the ever-changing dating industry and informing singles about the resources at their disposal.
 When a new dating site pops up on our radar, we rush to explore its budding community and review its most notable features for our readers.

-The new online dating websites on this list have grabbed our attention in recent months because of the imaginative ideas, niche audiences, and streamlined functionality behind them.
-We hope you enjoy using these groundbreaking platforms as much as we enjoyed testing them out for you.
+The new online dating websites on this list have grabbed our attention because of the imaginative ideas, niche audiences, and streamlined functionality behind them.
+If you want to try something new, we hope you enjoy using these groundbreaking platforms as much as we enjoyed testing them out for you.
 Choose wisely!